microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-dialog.md

 ## Wiring up dialogs
 You can break pieces of your conversation flow into `dialogs` and can chain them together.
 Let's get the newly created `getWeather` dialog wired up to the root dialog.

 1. Click on `WeatherBot.Main` from the left navigation tree.
-After selecting `weatherBot.Main` from the explorer, find the `Language Understanding` section of the properties panel.
+After selecting `WeatherBot.Main` from the explorer, find the **Language Understanding** section of the properties panel.

-   > Each dialog can have it's own `recognizer`, a component that lets the bot examine an incoming message and decide what it means by choosing between a set of predefined `intents`.
+   > Each dialog can have it's own **recognizer**, a component that lets the bot examine an incoming message and decide what it means by choosing between a set of predefined **intents**.
 Different types of recognizers use different techniques to determine which intent, if any, to choose.

-   > For now, we're going to use the `Regular Expression` recognizer, which uses pattern matching.
-Later, we'll use more sophisticated natural language understanding technology from `LUIS`.
+   > For now, we're going to use the **Regular Expression** recognizer, which uses pattern matching.
+Later, we'll use more sophisticated natural language understanding technology from **LUIS**.

-2. Under the `Recognizer Type`, select `Regular Expression`
+2. Under the **Recognizer Type**, select `Regular Expression`

    ![](../media/tutorial-weatherbot/02/regexp-recognizer.gif)